Tuesday 30 November 2021

 Post in preparation.

-If the list of the Freemasons lodge members of 1730 is to be believed then it appears that Roubiliac was in England by 1730 but little if anything of his career is known before 1736.
+If the list of the Freemasons lodge members of 1730 is to be believed, then it appears that Roubiliac was in England by 1730, but little if anything of his career is known before 1736.

 There is a short poem by Lockman on Roubiliac and his bust of Senesino in the London Daily Post and General Advertiser of 4 June 1736.
 I believe this is probably the first mention of Roubiliac in the English press.

-It has been suggested but with little or no evidence that Roubiliac worked with Henry Cheere prior to taking his workshop in St Martins Lane.
+It has been suggested but with little or no concrete evidence that Roubiliac worked with Henry Cheere prior to taking his workshop in St Martins Lane.

 I will make a tentative suggestion that this might be a bust of Henry St John, 1st Viscount Bolingbroke (16 September 1678 – 12 December 1751) after an original by Roubiliac.